 Consider calming aids

 If your dog is overly fidgety, consider using calming aids.
 Music can help keep your dog calm, so try playing reggae or classical tunes.
 You could also use pheromone-laden spray mists during bath time or grooming shampoo that calms your dog.
 Or consider applying some essential oils on a towel and place it near your dog’s snout.
-But be sure to check with the vet whether the sprays and essential oils are safe for your dog before using them.
+But be sure to check with the vets in phoenix whether the sprays and essential oils are safe for your dog before using them.

 Calming aids will help to keep your dog relaxed, less anxious and at ease.
 They will make grooming time less of a struggle.